How to Find and Replace Using VBA (11 Ways)

 End Sub

-“LookIn” is the name of the sheet and “Daniel Defoe” is the string which you are looking for.
+“Lookin” is the name of the sheet and “Daniel Defoe” is the string that you are looking for.

 Here, LookIn:=xlValues will give the final value of a cell after the calculation.